 For years I found myself in love with hiking boots.
 Beneath the rugged exterior, I found support, waterproof fabrics and cozy space for my soles.
 I trudged through puddles with arrogance and scrambled over rocks without care.
 But somewhere along the way, my feet had enough.

-I’ve been testing hiking sandals ever since and found that the best models offer comfort, freedom of movement and versatility for the miles ahead.
+I’ve been testing hiking sandals ever since, styles ranging from established outdoor brands like Chaco and Keen to relatively unknown labels) and found that the best models offer comfort, freedom of movement and versatility for the miles ahead.
 My favorites feature a lugged sole, durable materials and classic styling for every summer outing.
 I prefer sandals that are minimal and lightweight to deliver a barefoot-like experience.
 But since I know many hikers prefer a hefty sole and lots of protection, I’ve included those as well.

 The Chaco Z/1 Classic is an undeniably popular hiking sandal, and for good reason.
 Hikers who promote the Z/1 describe it as comfortable, supportive and stylish for a variety of activities.
 The sole features a high arch and the stiffest material in the Chaco lineup, making it ideal for long days on the trail.
 Webbing straps pair with a buckle closure to dial in the perfect fit, and Chaco replaces your worn straps after years of use.
 Though some hikers prefer the Chaco Z/Volv 2 (more on that later), I find its toe strap to be confining and unnecessary.
 For those with flat feet (myself included), the high arch might be painful, so test these in-person before committing to a pair.